richstokes/InfiniChat/README.md

 # InfiniChat
 InfiniChat is an application that simulates conversations between two LLMs using Ollama.
-The models maintain full conversation history, allowing them to reference previous exchanges just like ChatGPT.
+The models maintain full conversation history, allowing them to reference previous exchanges.

+## Features

+- **Full Conversation History**: Models maintain a record of the entire conversation, enabling more coherent interactions
+- **Smart Context Management**: When conversation history grows too large, earlier messages are summarized to maintain context
+- **Streaming Responses**: Real-time streaming of model outputs with live display
+- **Attractive Terminal UI**: Rich text formatting with color-coded speakers and panels
+- **Conversation Saving**: Automatically saves transcripts of conversations

 ## Requirements